vidbina/gdb-play-001/CFP.md

 This talk is targeted at developers who primarily debug-by-printf, and have little to no experience with gdb, strace, perf and other debuggers or tracers.

+## Structure

+The talk starts by  demonstrating how a basic C application is compiled and executed through the GDB.

+After the initial demo, more complicated cases (stack overflows, memory leaks, etc) are presented and walked through in order to provide the user a decent basic understanding of the possibilities when using debuggers and tracers.

+All demos will be executed in either a VM or container of which the entire environment will be provided in a declarative manner (i.e.: Vagrantfile, Dockerfile or the like).

 ### Adminstrative Note before we begin

  - [ ] Condense this section...
 Too much text.
 I don't have to write a complete